Troubleshooting and Diagnostics

 - Use the mysql-diag tool to gather a summary of the network, disk, and replication state of each cluster node.

-- Run download-logs against each node in your MySQL cluster, the MySQL proxies, and the MySQL backup-prepare node.
-It’s important to do this before attempting recovery, because any failures in the recovery procedure can result in logs being lost or made inaccessible.
+Run download-logs against each node in your MySQL cluster, the MySQL proxies, and the MySQL backup-prepare node.
+Do this before attempting recovery because any failures in the recovery procedure can result in logs being lost or made inaccessible.

-mysql-diag, the troubleshooting techniques listed below might allow you to recover your cluster.
+mysql-diag, the troubleshooting techniques listed in Troubleshoot Common Problems below might allow you to recover your cluster.

 - Logs fetched by running the